MathewMbwogge/interactive-cv/README.md

-# Project: Interactive Professional CV
+# Project: Creating an Interactive Professional CV

 ## Summary:
 *The project aimed at creating a local repository to help push local files to a remote repository.*